muhardiansyah15/my-spotify-stats/README.md

 # Your Spotify Stats

 # Description:
-"My Spotify Stats" is a web application that provides users with personalized insights into their Spotify listening habits.
-With this app, users can explore their Top 10 Genres, Top 10 Songs, Top 10 Artists, and view a Genre Pie Chart, all based on their listening history on Spotify.
+"Your Spotify Stats" is a web application that provides users with personalized insights into their Spotify listening habits.
+With this app, users can explore their Top 10 Genres, Top 10 Songs, Top 10 Artists, and view a Genre Chart, all based on their listening history on Spotify.

 Visit the website at: https://muhardiansyah15.github.io/my-spotify-stats/